-This is a true tale of honeybee determination, courage, against-all-odds survival, instinct over reason, fate, and loyalty to the point of willing to give up one’s own life for the protection of one’s brethren.
-Also a few of my thoughts on bee intelligence.
+This Bee Swarm Saga is, as some short stories are, rather long.
+If you want to skip to the lessons learned, go ahead to the bulleted items at the end.
+If, however, you want to grab a beverage of choice and hear a true tale of determination, courage, against-all-odds survival, instinct over reason, fate, and loyalty to the point of willing to give up one’s own life for the protection of one’s brethren, then this is the story for you.

 …The bee saga continues….
 Where did the swarm on the cedar go – in the bait box in the tree or in the hive on the ground?